 The Importance Of An Operating Agreement

-An operating agreement is a document that spells out all essential aspects of running the business.
+Florida does not require an LLC to have an operating agreement, but it is in your LLC’s best interest to create one.
+An operating agreement is an intwrnal document that spells out all essential aspects of running the business.
 How the profits and losses are to be treated, capital contributions and withdrawals, the roles each member will play – all of these are to be spelled out in the operating agreement.
 In the future, if any dispute arises between the members, they can refer to the operating agreement to follow what was agreed upon.

 Without an operating agreement, you would have to rely on the operation of law, which is not always rational or as expected.
 You would also lose the formality and the legal separation of the LLC from the individual – which is probably the main reason for forming the LLC in the first place.